-FEC is a measure of the number of strongyle or tapeworm eggs per gram of manure.
-A FEC testing kit will provide you with an accurate measure and therefore help determine which wormers to use.
+A Fecal Egg count (FEC) is the best way to measure the number of strongyly or tapeworms per gram of manure.
+A FEC testing kit will provide you with an accurate measure and therefore help determine which dewormers to use.

 Deworming foals and weanlings

 During the first year of life a foal should be dewormed at least 4 times.
-The first at 2-3 months to ensure against large roundworms.
-The second worming should be just before weaning ~6 months.
+First at 2-3 months to ensure against large roundworms.
+Second worming should be just before weaning ~6 months.
 At weaning, a FEC is a good idea to determine which worms need to be treated against.
 Third and fourth treatments should be between 9-12 months old and should target strongyles.
 Tapeworm treatment should be included around this time as well.

 Remember that each horse and region is unique.
 Please consult with your local veterinarian for a more individualised treatment program for your horse.